pytorch/PiPPy/examples/inference/README.md

     'Interleaved1F1B': PipelineDriverInterleaved1F1B,
 }
 ```
 * Now we have all the settings lets define the PipelineDriver that runs the pipeline.
-To learn more about different schedules for piplelines please
+To learn more about different schedules for piplelines please use this link[]

 ```
 pipe_driver: PipelineDriverBase = schedules[args.schedule](t5_pipe, chunks, args_chunk_spec, kwargs_chunk_spec,
                                                             output_chunk_spec,